 Podcasts are on the rise, and they’re a unique way to give your business a voice, more credibility within your local industry, and a personal connection with customers.
 When starting a business podcast, you’ll need some basic equipment like a microphone, recorder, and recording software, and you’ll need to determine your podcast format and how often you’ll publish episodes.
 More importantly, you’ll want to understand your customers and topics they’re interested in hearing about so that you produce engaging content for them!

-Google My Business allows small business owners to create local business listings that feed directly into Google’s local search engine and Google Maps.
+Google Business Profile (formerly known as Google My Business) allows small business owners to create local business listings that feed directly into Google’s local search engine and Google Maps.
 Business owners can provide information like operating hours, contact information, and website links to connect with potential customers easier.
 Be sure to claim your listing and verify your business on Google.
 This can help you improve your business’ visibility in Google.

 Clean Up Your Local Listings